 Step 3: Further, you should plan to start along the longest exterior wall in the room.
-Before applying glue, mask finished surfaces adjacent to the floor.
+Before applying glue, mask the finished surfaces adjacent to the floor.
 Apply the adhesive with a brush or glue trowel.
-If you prefer, you can use a foam roller for applying adhesive to larger areas.
+You can use a foam roller to apply adhesive to larger areas if you prefer.
 You should follow the instructions on your adhesives carefully.

 Step 4: Then, you should lay the first cork tile or strip along the wall.
 Butt the tiles/strips as you go, until you complete your first row.
-If they are strips, say 12”x24”, then you may want to consider an alternate approach.
+You may want to consider an alternate approach if they are strips, say 12”x24”.
 In this case, you can install the first tile lengthwise so that the long side is against the wall.
 Next, you can install the second piece so that the 12” side is against the wall.
-Finally, complete the first row alternating long and short sides against the wall.
+Finally, complete the first row, alternating long and short sides against the wall.
 You can practice laying strips before you apply any glue to see which look you prefer.

 Step 5: If using strips, start the second row by butting the short end of the strip to the first row.
-This will produce staggered seams rather than seam that align.
+This will produce staggering seams rather than a seam that aligns.
 That will leave a half-strip gap.
 Cut a strip in half to fill it.
 Then, continue with this technique to complete the second row.
-The end result will be seams that are more random.
+The end result will be more random seams.

 If you are using square tiles, then this technique will not be applicable.

-Step 6: For cutting cork flooring, a tough utility knife works very well.
+Step 6: A tough utility knife works very well for cutting cork flooring.
 You should use it for trimming around floor vents and doorways, and for cutting pieces to fit as you approach the opposite side of the room from which you started.